-FTI Consulting, Inc. has been selected and appointed to act as the asset representations reviewer under the asset representations review agreement.
-See "Asset Representations Reviewer."
+FTI Consulting, Inc. has been selected and appointed to act as the asset representations reviewer under the asset representations reviewer."

 The indenture provides that if the 60-day-plus delinquency percentage is equal to or greater than the Delinquency Trigger on a date of determination-referred to in this prospectus as a "Delinquency Trigger Breach"-a vote on the question of whether to initiate a review by the asset representations reviewer of the 60-day-plus delinquent accounts and receivables for compliance with the representations and warranties set forth in the asset representations review agreement may be requested by holders of at least 5% of the outstanding dollar principal amount of the CHASEseries notes, not including any CHASEseries notes held by affiliates of the sponsor or servicer.
-If a vote is initiated, an asset representations review will be required if holders of at least 5% of the outstanding dollar principal amount of the CHASEseries notes (not including any CHASEseries notes held by affiliates of the sponsor or servicer) participate in the vote and holders of at least a simple majority of the outstanding dollar principal amount of CHASEseries notes casting a vote direct the asset representations reviewer to initiate the review in accordance with the procedures described below in "-Voting Procedure for Asset Representations Review."
+If a vote is initiated, an asset representations review will be required if holders of at least 5% of the outstanding dollar principal amount of the CHASEseries notes held by affiliates of the sponsor or servicer.
+If a vote is including any CHASEseries notes held by affiliates of the sponsor or servicer (not including any CHASEseries notes held by affiliates of the sponsor or servicer) participate in the vote and holders of at least a simple majority of the outstanding dollar principal amount of CHASEseries notes casting a vote direct the asset representations reviewer to initiate the review in accordance with the procedures described below in "-Voting Procedure for Asset Representations Review."